Chapter 5

 My fingers found the sapphire necklace last.

-Heavy footsteps.
-Uneven.
+Heavy footsteps, uneven.
 The sharp clink of crystal against wood.

 I was pulling the last of my clothes from the closet when the bedroom door swung open.

-"The hell are you doing?"
+"What are you doing?"

-I kept folding.
-Didn't look up.
+I kept folding, didn't look up.

-"Stay," he breathed.
+"Stay," he murmured.
 "I need you to stay...
 Sabrina—"

-The name shattered everything.
+That name shattered everything.

-He blinked.
-Swayed.
+He blinked, swayed.
 His mouth opened, but nothing came out.

 I stepped around him and walked out of the bedroom.